radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 > attribute in Access-Request packets.
 Requests not containing a
 > Message-Authenticator attribute MAY then be silently discarded.

 To our knowledge, only one RADIUS server implemented even this limited suggestion.
 At the time of publication of {{?RFC5080}}, there was no consensus to require the use of Message-Authenticator in all Access-Request packets.
-If this recommendation had instead been made mandatory, then the recent BlastRADIUS vulnerability would largely have been prevented.
+If this recommendation had instead been made mandatory, then the recent BlastRADIUS attack {{BLAST}} would largely have been prevented.

 The state of MD5 security was again discussed in {{RFC6151}}, which states in Section 2:

 > MD5 is no longer acceptable where collision resistance is required such as digital signatures.

 That statement led to RADIUS security being reviewed in {{RFC6421, Section 3}}.
 The outcome of that review was the text in the remainder of {{RFC6421}}, which created crypto-agility requirements for RADIUS.
-The main outcome of those requirements was not any change to RADIUS, but instead the definition of RADIUS/TLS in {{RFC6614}}, and RADIUS over DTLS in {{RFC7360}}.
+The main outcome of those requirements was not any change to RADIUS, but instead the definition of RADIUS/TLS in {{RFC6614}}, and RADIUS/DTLS in {{RFC7360}}.
 The other outcome was a consensus that adding crypto-agility to RADIUS was likely not a good idea, and that standardizing RADIUS over TLS instead was a significantly better path forward.

 While the RADIUS/TLS work is ongoing at the time of this writing, there are still a large number of sites using RADIUS/UDP.
 Those sites need to be supported and secured until they can migrate to TLS, while at the same time maintaining backwards compatibility.

 To summarize, {{RFC6151}} is over a decade old as of the time of this writing.  {{?RFC5080}} is almost two decades old.
 The knowledge that Access-Request packets lack integrity checks is almost three decades old.
-Over that entire span of time, there has been no mandate to remove the use of MD5 in the RADIUS protocol.
-This document specifies that mandate.
+Over that entire span of time, there has been no mandate to increase the security of Access-Request packets.
+This document provides that mandate.

 It is no longer acceptable for RADIUS to rely on MD5 for security.
 It is no longer acceptable to send device or location information in clear text across the wider Internet.
 This document therefore deprecates all insecure uses of RADIUS, and mandates the use of secure TLS-based transport layers.
 We also discuss related security issues with RADIUS, and give many recommendations for practices which increase security and privacy.